top of page

 Many people mistakenly believe Mexico’s Independence Day is celebrated on May 5—it’s not.

-The celebration of the Mexican Independence takes place on September 16, when Mexico's independence from Spain began in 1810.
+The celebration of Mexican Independence Day takes place on September 16, marking the beginning of Mexico's independence from Spain in 1810.
 The most significant holidays in Mexico are celebrated in every city, consulate, and embassy worldwide.

 September 27 - The Consummation of Mexico´s Independence

 On September 27, 1821, the army of the three guarantees, led by Agustin de Iturbide, entered Mexico City, marking the end of 300 years of Spanish occupation.
-This day is often referred to as the Consummation of Mexican Independence.
+This day is often referred to as the Consummation of Mexican Independence or El día de la consumación de la Independencia.

 10 Words in Spanish you need to learn to understand the Mexican Independence